 A: So many!!!
 We have a brand new website, tons of marketing materials and stationary (pocket folder, insert sheets, business cards, and a multi-page booklet), and even targeted campaigns.
 Plus, they gave us a style guide so we can move forward with all the necessary design tools.

 Q: What were some of the results of the rebrand?

 A: In two short years we have a website that consistently receives rave reviews from our visitors, new and returning.
 We have gained a marketing packet that captures the essence of who we are and that causes people to whom we hand it to pause and immediately pore over it because of its graphic impact.
 We saw a 41% increase in donations in just three years, an increase in registrations of program participants in the last two years, greater ease of sign-up for volunteers and participants on the new website and more people reporting an understanding of what, exactly, participants can expect from our programming.

 A: Perhaps most importantly, we have gained an ongoing, reliable and ever-creative partner in telling our story and helping us to reshape that story as necessary as we grow and change.
 Matt and his staff are so dedicated to their clients that he has asked me if they might volunteer for us at one or two of our programs so that they can gain an even deeper sense of who we are and what makes us tick.

 ARTZ came to us as a referral.

 Knowing that someone thought enough of our work to recommend us is not only high praise, it’s the best kind there is.
-If you know an organization that might need some design, we’d really appreciate you sharing the love this Valentine’s Day (or really any day!).
+If you know a non-profit organization or other business that might need some design, we’d really appreciate you sharing the love this Valentine’s Day (or really any day!).